electrotechgeek/NintendoNinja-Website/readme.md

-# POPSHOP Website
+# NintendoNinja Website

-Live version up at [popright.in](http://popright.in).
+Live version up at [nintendoninja.com](http://nintendoninja.com).

-Created by students at Cornell University in Ithaca, NY.

-You can also find us on [Facebook](https://www.facebook.com/poprightin) and [Twitter](https://twitter.com/poprightin).
+This has been forked from the excellent [POPSHOP website](http://popright.in) developed by [Eric Morris](https://github.com/elm232/POPSHOP-website)

 # Common Tasks